 - Tears, or holes, in the eardrum

-It depends on your child’s history with infections.
+Whether your child needs tubes depends on their history with infections.
 Your doctor might suggest tubes if your child gets a lot of them, meaning:

 - Four or more in a year

-The other main reason is if your child has fluid build-up that causes hearing loss, even if there’s no infection.
+- Fluid buildup that causes hearing loss, even if there’s no infection

-The tubes act as small windows for the ear.
-They help air flow into the ear, which keeps pressure even and helps the ear drain better.
+When swelling or mucus keep natural ventilation from working, ear tubes act as a small window for your ear.
+They provide an alternative way to help air flow into and out of the ear, which keeps pressure even and helps the ear drain better.

 With better airflow, fluid won’t build up and bacteria won’t have such a friendly home.